WhatYouThing/NoFrills/README.md

     - **Auto Sprint**
     - **No Selfie Camera**: Prevents you from going into the front facing perspective when pressing F5.
+    - **Terror Fix**: Replicates the glorious sounds of pre-nerf Terror armor.

 - **Inventory**